Frequently Asked Questions

 Q: How and when should I submit my article to Spark?

-Spark usually accepts initial submissions in by March or April, but check the final submission date of first drafts on the Call for Papers.
+A: Spark usually accepts article submissions in March or April.
+In some years a preliminary submission of abstracts is requested.
+Please check the submission date and process for the current issue in the Call for Papers.

 Q: What format is required for submissions?

-A: MS Word docx format, using this template (forthcoming).
+A: MS Word docx format, using this template.

 Q: Can anyone of any academic discipline submit an article to Spark?